fireflysemantics/slice/README.md

 See [Typedoc API Documentation](https://fireflysemantics.github.io/slice/typedoc/)

 The documentation for the API includes simple examples of how to apply the API to a use case.

-# Overview

-Lightweight Reactive Server, Mobile, and Web Application State Management Built with `RxJS` and `Typescript`.

-The API is designed to be as minimal as possible and should deliver the same features as other comparable frameworks with about 1/3 the lines of code.

-It offers two types of reactive data stores:
-- Entity stores (EStore<E>) for structured entity like data (Customer, Product, User, ...)
-- Entity stores can be "Live filtered" by adding slices.
-For example separating Todo entities into complete and incomplete compartments.
-Slices are also obserable.
-- Object store (Key value store) for unstructured data

-Even though Angular is used for prototype applications, it should work well for:
-- Single page applications
-- Progressive web applications
-- React applications
-- Node applications / Pure Javascript Applications
-- Mobile Applications

 ## Build